erewok/haskpy-dependency-graphs/README.md

 * Graphs are not that useable at the moment: need to tweak D3 display.

 * Graphs do not mark cicles, or direction of edges.

-* Function `displayGraph` relies on route to index template.
-This won't work outside of source directory.

 * Functions that examine modules may fail on missing files.